Midland Yoga Works Teacher Training

 · Practice teaching with support and feedback from fellow participants and instructors

-· Public class observation with follow-up writing assignments
+· The Public class observation with follow-up writing assignments